ahuacate/pve-host/README.md

 Secondary hosts only require 1x Ethernet LAN NIC.
 If you have more NICs available then use 802.3ad Dynamic link aggregation on these hosts too to increase bandwidth.

 You should by now have at least your primary host PVE-01 ready and running.
-In the next steps we need to configure your LAN network switches to match your PVE hosts needs.
+In the next steps, we need to configure your LAN network switches to match your PVE hosts needs.

 ## 3.1.
 Network Options - Ready PVE-01 for pfSense

-First decide how may LAN ports you are going configure on your PVE hosts and network switches.
+First, decide how many LAN ports you are going configure on your PVE hosts and network switches.
 For our PVE-01 pfSense build a minimum of 3x NICs and switch LAN ports is required.

-Its important to note there is a PVE Linux Bridge, Bond and VLAN naming convention which must be adhered to.
+It's important to note there is a PVE Linux Bridge, Bond and VLAN naming convention must be adhered to.
 This naming convention is used in all our Proxmox builds and Easy Scripts.

 On PVE-01 we create the following PVE Linux Bridges which are associated with their own VLAN ID.
-The Linux Network Device name varies because it's determined by the hosts mainboard (here we use *enp0s0-enp0s3*).
-The sample below shows a 3x Ethernet LAN NIC configuration, with a optional 4x NIC configuration for a VPN Local Gateway service,  with no PVE Linux Bonds (LAG-802.3ad).
+The Linux Network Device name varies because it's determined by the host's mainboard (here we use *enp0s0-enp0s3*).
+The sample below shows a 3x Ethernet LAN NIC configuration, with an optional 4x NIC configuration for a VPN Local Gateway service,  with no PVE Linux Bonds (LAG-802.3ad).

 | PVE Linux Bridge    | Network Devices | Description                                                                   | VLAN ID |
 |---------------------|-----------------|-------------------------------------------------------------------------------|---------|